rootfragment/argus/Final/User_space/README.md

 - **Full Scan:** Runs all three scans sequentially for a comprehensive system check.
 - **Threat Analysis:** Provides a high-level summary of the findings, suggesting the type of potential rootkit (e.g., Process-Hiding, LKM, Advanced Kernel Rootkit).
 - **Configurable UDP Alerts:** Can be configured to automatically send scan results to one or more remote UDP listeners for centralized monitoring.
+- **Daemon mode:** Runs argus in the background and scans are repeated in user specified intervals.

 ## How It Works